bryonlhobbs/surfs_up/README.md

 In this challenge, I was asked to pull only June & December temperature data to determine if the surf and ice cream shop was sustainable year round.
 Once I had the data, I needed to convert it to a list, then a DataFrame and get summary statistics to show viability.

 ## Results
-  - The first difference in between June is the lowest temperature.
+  - The first difference between the two months is the lowest temperature.
 In December, the lowest temperature was 56 degrees, whereas in June the lowest temperature was 64.

   - Another difference is that the standard deviation for December is higher, suggesting more variance in the data.